gobstones/gobstones-scripts/README.md

 ## Install

 This library adds a binary file that can be executed as a CLI.

 There are two ways in which you can install gobstones-scripts, globally or locally.

 ### Global install

-The global install allows to execute the _gobstones-scripts_ command globally, by installing the CLI to your path.
+e global install allows to execute the _gobstones-scripts_ command globally, by installing the CLI to your path.

 The best thing about it is the ability to create new projects or to initialize a project in a specific folder.
+To install globally with **npm** run The best thing about it is the ability to create new projects or to initialize a project in a specific folder.
 To install globally with **npm** run

 ```bash
 npm install --global @gobstones/gobstones-scripts